fraxier/project_4/Notes.md

 # NOTES
-### WHEN RUNNING rake db:seed:replant delete storage folder or it will continue creating a new image to attach to event
+### WHEN RUNNING rake db:seed:replant delete storage folder or it will continue creating a new image to attach to event (no longer required)

 cookie middleware has been enabled session middleware also enabled